30-days in Malta, Chapter 6, was originally published in September 2019. This is a re-publication with corrections.

-My heart is starting to flutter a bit when I think about boarding Virgin Atlantic Flight 42.
-Months of planning and penny pinching will soon pay off with a month in the middle of the Mediterranean Archipelago of Malta.
+My heart flutters a bit when I think about boarding Virgin Atlantic Flight 42.
+Months of planning and penny pinching will soon pay off with a month in the Mediterranean Archipelago of Malta.

 In my research, I’ve learned the Maltese love a good party.
 It seems there is a celebration or festival of some kind almost every week of the year.
 Best of all, these folks love fireworks.
 Most festivities include pyrotechnics.